open-phytoliths/open-phytoliths-website/content/en/course/open-res-workshop/_index.md

   - current
 ---

-{{< figure src="featured.jpg" >}}

 {{< toc hide_on="xl" >}}

 ## Program overview

 The International Committee of Open Phytolith Science (ICOPS) organised a series of workshops in Open Research Skills open to everyone.
 We used examples and case studies from plant-related palaeoscience fields (e.g., archaeobotany, palaeoecology) but most of the talks and exercises are general and therefore useful for all researchers.
 The workshops consisted of a combination of short introduction talks, discussions, demonstrations and hand-on exercises.
-Documents, slides and videos for each session are provided below.
+Documents, slides and videos for each session are provided below in multiple languages.

 ## Courses in this program